Create a raster function template

 To create a raster function template in ArcGIS Online, complete the following steps:

-1. Verify that you are signed in to your organization and have privileges to create content.
+1. Verify that you are signed in to your organization and have the privilege to create content.

 2. At the top of the site, click Content.